 California Healthy Workplaces Healthy Families Act

 California was the second state in the United States to require sick leave for employees.
-The law, called the Healthy Workplaces, Healthy Families Act was signed into effect in 2015.
+The law called the Healthy Workplaces, Healthy Families Act was signed into effect in 2015.
 It became effective for employees on July 1, 2015.
-Even so, for employers with employees throughout California and in San Francisco, San Diego, Berkeley and other cities in California, there are a myriad of sick leave laws with various requirements from State law.
+Even so, for employers with employees throughout California and in San Francisco, San Diego, Berkeley and other cities in California, there is a myriad of sick leave laws with various requirements from State law.
 The purpose of this article is to provide an overview of the state law for business owners and highlight main compliance aspects of the law.

 Covered Employees under CA Sick Leave Law

 Mandatory sick leave is now a protected right for all employees in California.
-This applies to both full-time, part-time, contractors, temporary workers and others.
+This applies to both full-time, part-time, contractors, temporary workers, and others.
 In Order for employees to be eligible, they must work at least 30 days in the calendar year and have satisfied a 90 day waiting period for the employer.
-In other words, the employee must be employed with the employer for at least 90 days, and must work in the State of California for at least 30 days during a year to earn sick leave pay.
+In other words, the employee must be employed with the employer for at least 90 days and must work in the State of California for at least 30 days during a year to earn sick leave pay.
 All employers are required to provide sick leave, even small businesses.
 For every 30 hours that an employee works, that employee is eligible for 1 hour sick of sick leave.
 The hours can be rolled over to new years, but employers can pace a cap on the hours that are allowed to be rolled to 48 hours.

 Employee exceptions to the California Sick Leave Law

 California sick leave laws leave few exceptions for covered employees.
 Even small businesses are held to the sick leave rules.
 The only exceptions to sick pay rules are found in five exceptions.
 Employees covered by a Union contract that specifically includes a sick leave policy and has binding arbitration.
-Another exception includes construction employees bound by a union contract, specific air carrier employees, certain retired annuitants.
+Another exception includes construction employees bound by a union contract, specific air carrier employees, certainly retired annuitants.
 The last exception is the providers of in-home support services under certain sections of the Welfare and Institutions Code.